patrickbucher/sicp/diary.md

 cons cells.
 But then I realized that I actually was creating a list, so I implemented the nodes directly as a list, with some accessor procedures.

+Exercise 3.27 is the last one of the section about tables.
+So I did that quickly without drawing any diagrams.
+(I already knew the concept of memoization.)

+## Hiatus

+The next section is about a simulator for digital circuits, and it is quite long.
+I'm going on a holiday tomorrow (for the first time since summer 2021).
+This is the perfect time for a hiatus.

+In the winter of 2020/2021, I did a lot of Coursera MOOCs, mostly about machine learning.
+However, I also started the Course "Programming Languages, Part A".
+Having been exhausted from watching videos the whole time, I quit the course after the first major exercise.

+Now it's the perfect time to get back into it.
+The course uses ML as a teaching language.
+I wonder how much easier that will be for me now that I worked on SICP every day for half a year.

+I'll redo the first homework with some extra tasks during my holiday.
+When I come back next week, I'll decide how to proceed.
+SICP, "Programming Languages, Part A", neither, both, or something totally different.

 # 2023-02-17 (Fr)

 I worked through the examples with two-dimensional tables and did exercise 3.24,